DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 So placing a manually downloaded emulator binary in either of these directories will make ES-DE able to locate it during game launch.

-The following manually downloaded emulators are supported when using the bundled configuration:
+The following manually downloaded emulators are supported when using the bundled configuration on **x86-64**:

 | System                                        | Emulator              | Filename                                     |
 | :-------------------------------------------- | :-------------------- | :------------------------------------------- |